-According to a recent study by Finance of America Reverse, reverse mortgages can provide an essential risk mitigation tool for millions of retirees—dramatically reducing exposure to longevity and market risks while also growing their investment portfolios.
-It stated that retirement strategies that use a reverse mortgage as an alternative source of cash flow to a traditional investment portfolio hold the greatest benefit for Americans with $100,000 to $1.5 million in investable assets.
+The reverse mortgage business may comprise a small fraction of the overall housing market, but it’s an important one.
+For many retirees, reverse mortgages are the most cost-effective alternative income source because the proceeds from tapping into home equity with a reverse mortgage are not taxable.
+Plus, reverse mortgages can be an essential risk mitigation tool for millions of homeowners — and recent studies have shown that retirement strategies that use a reverse mortgage as an alternative source of cash flow to a traditional investment portfolio hold the greatest benefit for Americans with $100,000 to $1.5 million in investable assets.

-Reverse mortgage lenders are optimistic about the increased Home Equity Conversion Mortgage (HECM) lending limit to $970,800 in 2022.
-The higher limit provides higher benefits to prospective borrowers and gives borrowers with a reverse mortgage an opportunity to re-qualify and obtain a new loan.
+Over the last couple of years, the industry experienced heightened reverse mortgage activity due to the COVID-19 pandemic, and reverse mortgage lenders are also optimistic about the recently increased Home Equity Conversion Mortgage (HECM) lending limit.
+The HECM limit was boosted from $970,800 in 2022 to $1,089,300 in 2023, and the new higher limit will offer more benefits to prospective borrowers while giving borrowers with a reverse mortgage the opportunity to re-qualify and obtain new loans.

-Find even more news and coverage of the reverse mortgage industry at our sister website, reversemortgagedaily.com
+You can find comprehensive news and coverage of the reverse mortgage industry at Reverse Mortgage Daily, our sister website, located at reversemortgagedaily.com.

 What led Reverse Mortgage Funding, the nation’s fifth-largest reverse lender, to declare Chapter 11?
 We interviewed over a dozen people and pored over bankruptcy proceedings and bond documents to learn how the death-spiral occurred.